-Mr Chris Rowlands - Vice Chair of Governors
+Mr Chris Rowlands - Chair of Governors

 I am a serving member of the Royal Air Force, currently based at RAF Odiham where I work as an aircrew instructor on Chinook helicopters.
 This is my first role as a school governor, and one I am very much looking forward to.
 I hope that both my military and personal experience will be of benefit to the school.